← Back to 漢書

 殿

 Gai Kuangrao, styled Cigong, came from Wei Commandery.
 He earned his classics degree as the commandery literary officer, then entered the court as a gentleman on the filial-incorrupt roster.
 An "upright conduct" nomination and a top policy paper won him the remonstrant's post and acting charge of the household colonelcy at the inner gate.
-He denounced Zhang Pengzu, the marquis of Yangdu and son of Zhang Anshi, for riding through the hall gate, and argued that Zhang Anshi himself had grown useless in high place.
-Pengzu had actually obeyed the rule; the memorial backfired and Kuangrao was busted down to colonel of the palace guards.
+He impeached Zhang Anshi's son Pengzu, gentleman attendant at court and marquis of Yangdu, for failing to dismount at the palace hall gate, and linked the charge to Anshi's occupying office without real benefit.
+Pengzu had in fact dismounted; Kuangrao was convicted of wrongly impeaching a great minister and was demoted to colonel of the palace guards.

 4